richardschneider/net-ipfs-engine/doc/articles/async.md

 ﻿# Asynchronous I/O

-All requests to the IPFS server are [asynchronous](https://docs.microsoft.com/en-us/dotnet/csharp/async), which does not block current thread.
+All requests to the IPFS engine are [asynchronous](https://docs.microsoft.com/en-us/dotnet/csharp/async), which does not block current thread.

 This means that callers should **normally** use the `async/await` paradigm